mbarbon/mbarbon.github.io/_posts/2009/2009-04-05-its-more-complicated.md

+---
+layout: post
-Title: It's more complicated than you think
+title: It's more complicated than you think
-Date-Rfc822: Sun, 05 Apr 2009 21:39:20 +0200
+date: Sun, 05 Apr 2009 21:39:20 +0200
-Description: A 5-minute fix that did not take 5 minutes
+description: A 5-minute fix that did not take 5 minutes
-Tags: perl
+tags: [perl]
+---
 Today, after two weeks, I looked at my wxPerl inbox and found a bug report (with patch!) to make <a href="http://search.cpan.org/dist/Alien-wxWidgets/">Alien::wxWidgets</a>